Claire Byrne still odds on for Late Late job despite low quiz show figures

 Claire Byrne is still being tipped as the next Late Late Show presenter despite what are being described as “mediocre” figures for her new TV quiz show.

-The Sunday World can reveal that episode one of ‘Ireland’s Smartest’ had 328,000 viewers tuning in, with a 32.9% share of an available TV audience.
-But the second episode, screened on Easter Sunday, saw the numbers plunge to 272,000 viewers with a 25.6% share.
+The Sunday World can reveal that episode one of ‘Ireland’s Smartest’ had 328,000 viewers tuning in, with a 32.9pc share of an available TV audience.
+But the second episode, screened on Easter Sunday, saw the numbers plunge to 272,000 viewers with a 25.6pc share.

 RTÉ maintain they are “quite happy” with Claire’s quiz show figures.